Executive Summary

 Second Prize - ASEAN-China Innovation Competition

-Only high school team competing against undergraduate & postgraduate engineering students
+Only high school team competing against engineering students

 Project Creator